Looking back to semi-truck history, the driver’s fatigue has always been the main cause of accident deaths on the road.

 To overcome that issue, truck drivers stopped at hotels to rest.

-First, the major truck manufacturers noticed a truck driver's need for sleeper compartments, and, shortly after that, they began developing tractor-trailer sleeper cabs.
+First, the major truck manufacturers noticed a truck driver's need for sleeper compartments, and, shortly after that, they began developing the inside layout of tractor-trailer sleeper cabs.

 Second, around 1950, Federal Laws limited the number of hours that a driver could spend on the road.